jax-ml/jax/cloud_tpu_colabs/README.md

 # JAX Cloud TPU Preview

 JAX now runs on Cloud TPUs! **This is a preview**, and we're still working on it.
-Help us out by kicking the tires, and letting us know on [the issue tracker](https://github.com/google/jax/issues) if you run into any problems.
+Help us out by kicking the tires, and letting us know if you run into any problems (see the [Reporting issues](#reporting-issues) section below).

 ## Example Cloud TPU notebooks